READING ABOUT THE ALEXANDER TECHNIQUE |

 There are dozens of books introducing the Alexander Technique.
 The following are personal recommendations - each author an experienced teacher.
 Body Learning Michael Gelb ...
 How You Stand, How You Move, How You Live Missy Vineyard ...
 The Alexander Technique: A Skill for Life Pedro de Alcantara ...
 (First published in 1976 as Body Awareness in Action ) Frank Pierce Jones Results of 25 years of original scientific research into this work.
 Jones relates the story and development of the AT and explains some of the underlying mechanisms that govern human functioning, including how the conscious mind activates anti-gravity reflexes. |

-Books about the Alexander Technique are widely available in libraries, bookstores and online.
+xx Books about the AT are widely available in bookstores, libraries and online.
 Other sources: |

 |